Holy Trinity Episcopal Church (Melbourne, Florida)

-The Holy Trinity Episcopal Church was a historic church currently located at 50 West Strawbridge Avenue, Melbourne, Florida, United States.
+The Holy Trinity Episcopal Church is a historic church currently located at 50 West Strawbridge Avenue, Melbourne, Florida, United States.
 It is the oldest established church of any denomination in the city.

 History

 The church was built between July and November 1886 and the Reverend Dr. William Porcher DuBose presided over the first service on December 27, 1886.
 The church was originally located on the south bank of Crane Creek in Melbourne on land purchased from the Wright Brothers through a gift from Lucy Boardman.
 Members on the north side of Crane Creek traveled by boat and later by footbridge to attend services.
 For easier access, the congregation moved the church in 1897 to the north side of the creek.
 The new site was located on the Corner of Fee Avenue and U.S. 1 in Melbourne on land donated by William and Nora Stanford Wells.
 Jessie S. Goode provided the belfry and bell in 1923 as a gift to the church.
 The congregation renovated the church in 1927 and moved it again in 1963 to its current location.